Did you know Bamboo has good qualities?

 Good bamboo reduces rain run-off and prevents soil erosion with its extensive root system and large canopy.

 Bamboo is one of the most eco-friendly plants due to its versatile short growing cycle (it is harvested every 3-5 years as opposed to the 20 to 50 years of its wood counterparts).
-Its yield per year is about 20 or more times higher than timber.
-Bamboo has the capability of regeneration without a need for replanting.
+Its yield per year is about 20 times or more higher than that of timber.
+Bamboo has the ability to regenerate without the need for replanting.

 6. Essential material for earthquake architecture

-Strong, flexible and lightweight, Bamboo is essential in earthquake architecture.
-When properly constructed, Bamboo houses can sway back and forth during an earthquake, without any damage to the bamboo.
-In Limon, Costa Rica, only the bamboo houses from the National Bamboo Project stood after their violent earthquake in 1992.
+Strong, flexible, and lightweight, Bamboo is essential in earthquake architecture.
+When properly constructed, Bamboo houses can sway back and forth during an earthquake without any damage to the bamboo.
+In Limón, Costa Rica, only the bamboo houses from the National Bamboo Project remained after the violent earthquake in 1992.

 7. A renewable resource for agroforestry production

 The advantage of bamboo over trees is the short time from planting to harvest.
-Bamboo’s versatile ability to provide useful building materials and edible products, outmatches most tree species.
-For its ecological adaptability and wide range of uses, bamboo is an essential component of many agroforestry systems.
+Bamboo’s versatile ability to provide useful building materials and edible products surpasses that of most tree species.
+Due to its ecological adaptability and wide range of uses, bamboo is a vital component of many agroforestry systems.

 8. An ancient medicine

-Bamboo has been used as herbal medicine in Asia for thousands of years.
+Bamboo has been used as a herbal medicine in Asia for thousands of years.
 Often used for its tonic and astringent properties, it is also considered an aphrodisiac.
-Bamboo ancient remedies are still used in many health and body care products today.
+Bamboo’s ancient remedies are still used in many health and body care products today.

 9. Culture and the arts

 Bamboo is deeply rooted in the daily life of many cultures.
-Bamboo culture always plays a positive role in encouraging people to hold on when facing tough situations.
+Bamboo culture consistently plays a positive role in encouraging people to persevere when facing tough situations.

 10. A critical element of the economy

-Bamboo grows best in tropical zones, which just happen to be many developing countries around the world.
-Bamboo crops provide jobs that support the people’s livelihood.
-As popularity of bamboo grows, these countries are enjoying access to a wider market.
+Bamboo grows best in tropical zones, which happen to be prevalent in many developing countries around the world.
+Bamboo crops provide jobs that support people’s livelihoods.
+As the popularity of bamboo grows, these countries are enjoying access to a broader market.
 The continued use of bamboo helps developing economies.

 Some uses for bamboo include: